mendrugory/blog/content/cv.md

 _Senior SW Engineer_ • Sep, 2015 — Sep, 2016

 Palmtree Statistics first tech employee and, therefore, I had to create all the tech environment of Palmtree Statistics to later design, develop and maintain on production SW solutions to help professional sport traders.
+Directly working with the CEO and the co-founders.

 **Main project**: